Meet The Uphold Team

 Kim Hinkley

 Kim is wife to David and Mum to a primary school teacher, a professional cricketer, a barista and a teenager still at school!
 She lives and works on the outskirts of Sydney’s west, in Penrith.
-After becoming a Christian later in life, Kim has been attending TOMS Anglican Church at Cranebrook for over 20 years.
-She is currently on Parish Council, is a Synod Rep and helps lead a youth bible study.
+After becoming a Christian later in life, Kim has attended TOMS Anglican Church at Cranebrook for over 20 years.
+She is currently on the church's parish council, is a Synod representative, and helps lead a youth Bible study.
+Sadly, in the past while employed in a Christian workplace, Kim witnessed misconduct that resulted in one of her colleagues sustaining a severe psychology injury and several others being subject to unacceptable abuse of power.
+Learning from this experience, Kim has committed to supporting and advocating for people who find themselves in similar situations.